milesthedisch/hasekll_training/README.md

   This chapter also goes over lamdas.
 Which are anoymus functions.
 This actually quite like JS where we use map and reduce for things.

+#### [Folds and maps]

+  In Haskell we do recursion quiet a lot to iterarte over lists.
+Becasue we do this so much the core Haskell has some nice functions to do that for us.
+  Haskell's core gives us Foldables and Mappables.
+Which are essenstially things we can iterate over and apply function too.
+Maps a functions that take a list and return a list folds are functions that take a list and an optional starting point and reduce a list to one value.
+Compared to JS they are very similar.
+The concepts still apply but the syntax is quiet different.